When talking about chef Vivien Durand, we can’t start without mentioning his biggest success: the Michelin star awarded to Eguiazabal, Le bar à vin.

-Originally from the Pyrenees and passionate about cuisine ever since childhood, Vivien Durand was naturally drawn towards obtaining a chef’s diploma from the Catering School of Souillac.
+Originally from the Pyrenees, Duran became passionate about food from a very young age and was naturally drawn towards obtaining a chef’s diploma from the Catering School of Souillac.

 After studying in various well-known restaurants in the south and east of France, he began his career working alongside Alain Ducasse in Monaco.
 Following this, he completed a stint as sous-chef at the Grand Hotel in Saint-Jean-de-Luz with Nicolas Masse, before opening his first restaurant, La Taverne Basque together with his wife.
 This was followed by the opening of his second restaurant, Chez Claire et Vivien at the Écomusée Basque Museum in Saint-Jean-de-Luz.
 Finally, encouraged by chef Alain Ducasse in 2014, Durand finally took the reins in the kitchen of “Prince Noir”, in Lormont.